vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Ensure that the **Program.cs** is open.

-1. A global variable for a **RegistryManager** instance is already defined:
+1. Notice that a global variable for a **RegistryManager** instance is already defined:

     ```csharp
     private static RegistryManager registryManager;